Director, Vaccines Policy, International Federation of Pharmaceutical Manufacturers and Associations (IFPMA)

 Is it possible to protect all populations from certain diseases, while keeping health system expenses within a reasonable range?
 Let’s look at implementing a life-course approach to immunisation…

 The global population continues to age.
-In 2020, children under five years will be outnumbered by people of 60 or more years.
+In 2020, children under five years will be outnumbered by people of 60 or more years, says the World Health Organization.
 This means prevention of disease is becoming more important.
 A life-course approach to immunisation (LCI) promotes individual and population health, and emphasises the prevention of disease.

 So, what exactly is a life-course approach to immunisation?
 ‘The life-course approach to immunisation recognises the role of immunisation as a strategy to prevent disease and maximise health over one’s entire life, regardless of an individual’s age and includes all populations.’